What if Peter Pan grew up?Hook

-Weaksauce Weakness: Hook's fear of ticking clocks, which dates back to his being chased by a giant crocodile that had swallowed one.
+- Weaksauce Weakness: Hook's fear of ticking clocks, which dates back to his being chased by a giant crocodile that had swallowed one.
 Subverted when Peter points out that, with the croc long dead, that can't be what Hook is really afraid of; rather, Hook is now afraid of time slipping away from him.
-Sure enough, when Peter knocks the Captain's wig from his head, it's revealed that he's become an old man underneath it, thus making his stay in Neverland (despite claiming to hate it) make more sense.
+Sure enough, when Peter knocks the Captain's wig from his head, it's revealed that he's an old man underneath it, thus making his stay in Neverland (despite claiming to hate it) make more sense.

 - When You Coming Home, Dad?: Jack is so bitter about his dad missing baseball games, not letting him jump on his bed, etc. that he has become convinced that his father feels he's more of an inconvenience than someone he loves.
 Hook uses this to turn him to the bad guys' side.